OSM-es/CatAtom3Dfix/README.md

   python3 catatom3dfix.py list <path-to-history-file>

-Data in this import are identified with tags in the changesets uploaded.
-This option searchs for them in a full history file and output their identifiers.

-You need to download the [latest Full History Planet XML file][10].
+Get the identifiers of the Spanish Cadastre Buildings Import changesets from [Full History Planet XML file][6].
 As this is file is huge and the script takes too long to process it, a list of changesets is already provided in the file 'changesets.list'.

 ## Download